YatharthKumarSaxena/EnggLabProgramsOfC-C-/Day-1/README.md

-# ⚡ Welcome to the Power Function Implementation Project!
+# ⚡ Welcome to the Day-1 Folder
 > **I'm the README.md file of this folder, here to guide you step-by-step!** 🚀

 ---